LaunchCodeEducation/java-web-development/docs/_sources/chapters/interfaces-and-polymorphism/exercises.rst.txt

 #.
 However, if the elements are custom objects (like ``Cat``), then sorting the
    list becomes more complicated.
-This is because the objects may contain multiple fields, each of which could be used as a sorting option.
+This is because the objects may contain multiple fields, any of which could be used as a sorting option.
 For ``Cat`` objects, this could include ``name``, ``age``, or ``mass``.

 Getting Started
 -----------------

-   IntelliJ directions for getting into the lesson 7 package.
+Work on these exercises in the IntelliJ ``java-web-dev-exercises`` project.
+You will find the starter code in the ``lsn7interfaces`` package.
+Go ahead and open the folder and take a quick look at the class files.

-We are going to practice with interfaces by playing around with a small ice cream store.
+You will practice implementing interfaces by playing around with a small ice cream store.
 It consists of a refrigerated display ``Case``, which contains a collection of ice cream ``Flavor`` objects and a selection of ``Cone`` objects.